anettrolikova/Crypto/README.md

 - Simple Guide to the Web3 Stack https://www.coinbase.com/blog/a-simple-guide-to-the-web3-stack

-- Hitchhikers guide to Ethereum - huge but super informative and up to date how Ethereum works, runs and all important deets https://members.delphidigital.io/reports/the-hitchhikers-guide-to-ethereum/
+- Hitchhiker's Guide to Ethereum - huge but super informative and up to date on how Ethereum works, runs and all important deets https://members.delphidigital.io/reports/the-hitchhikers-guide-to-ethereum/

 - Newsletter for beginners
 https://creatoreconomy.so/p/curious-beginner-guide-to-crypto

 - Beginner guide to Ethereum "Imagine automatically sending money from one person to another but only when a certain set of conditions are met.
-For example an individual wants to purchase a home from another person." https://blog.coinbase.com/a-beginners-guide-to-ethereum-46dd486ceecf
+For example, an individual wants to purchase a home from another person." https://blog.coinbase.com/a-beginners-guide-to-ethereum-46dd486ceecf

 - Blockchain required readings https://github.com/prysmaticlabs/prysm/blob/master/docs/READINGS.md  - huge repo incl: